cryptocode/blog/content/docs/assert.md

     return buf[0];
 }
 ```
-...which lead me to ask the following:
+...which led me to ask the following:
-> Just a quick side quest: Doesn’t the assert here risk `put` and `get` calls being optimized away?
+> Just a quick side quest: Doesn’t the assert here risk *put* and *get* calls being optimized away?
 If not I think I might have misunderstood std.debug.assert’s doc comment and could use some education.
 >
 > Since assert is a regular function, the argument is evaluated (and is indeed in debug/safe builds), but since the expression is assumed to be true (otherwise unreachable) it seems like the whole expression is allowed to be removed
 >
 > Is there a difference whether the expression is fallible or not, or is deemed to have side effects?

-The nice thing about [Ziggit](https://ziggit.dev) is that core team members frequently chimes in with their expertise, and that was the case here as well.
-So I figured I'd try to summarize my understanding of Zig assertions based on those posts.
+Fortunately, core Zig team members frequently chimes in with their expertise on [Ziggit](https://ziggit.dev) and that was the case here as well.

-The short answer to my question is: no, the *put* and *get* calls will definitely *not* get optimized away.
+The short answer to my question is: no, the *put* and *get* calls will *not* get optimized away.
 We'll see why in a bit.

 ## std.debug.assert and unreachable